-(a) MoDOT requires all contractors to pay all subcontractors and suppliers for satisfactory performance of services in compliance with the prompt payment statute, Revised Statutes of Missouri, Section 34.057.
+- (a) MoDOT requires all contractors to pay all subcontractors and suppliers for satisfactory performance of services in compliance with the prompt payment statute, Revised Statutes of Missouri, Section 34.057.
 (Attachment 4) MoDOT also requires the prompt, as defined in Section 34.057.
 For purposes of implementation of 49 CFR Part 26 satisfactory completion is determined by MoDOT personnel.
 This requirement is also contained in the contract specifications Section 109.13, thus is a contractual requirement.
 The Missouri statute contains clear penalties for non-compliance.

-(b) MoDOT has eliminated the withholding of "retainage" for general or prime contractors in an effort to alleviate the impact of the prompt payment requirements.
+MoDOT will allow five (5) additional days to the number of days requirement when evaluating for prompt payment compliance. - (b) MoDOT has eliminated the withholding of "retainage" for general or prime contractors in an effort to alleviate the impact of the prompt payment requirements.